morfology/RachelPowerDesign/src/content/sections/call-to-action-architecture.md

 ---
-enable: true
 heading: "Interior Architecture"
 image: "/images/marcia-house/detail-mirror-plants.jpg"
-description: "Our interior architecture service follows a similar path to our Interior Design service with the addition of an overview on how your property can be reconfigured or extended.
-|We work with a hand-picked collection of experienced architects, creatives and structural engineers to ensure that the full potential of your property is unlocked and you are able to bring your vision to life.
-There is no need to be held back by limitations of space and form.
-Through creative exploration we can adapt your existing residence to provide a seamless living experience for today and years to come."
+description: "Building on our Interior Design service, this offering includes expert guidance on reconfiguring or extending your property.|We collaborate with trusted architects, creatives, and structural engineers to unlock your home’s full potential — transforming limitations into opportunities for lasting, functional design."
 button:
-  enable: false
+  enable: true
-  label: "More Information"
+  label: "See What's Possible"
   link: "/services/interior-architecture/"
 ---